• Conservation Education • Tour Guide/Interpretation • Visitor Information

 • Hosts must be able to climb and descend the 130 steps down to the tidepools.

 AREA INFORMATION:Yaquina Head Outstanding Natural Area is a 100-acre day-use area managed by the Bureau of Land Management (Department of Interior).
 The park is located on a prominent headland just three miles north of Newport, on Oregon’s scenic Central Coast.
 Up to 65,000 seabirds nest seasonally on the headland’s cliffs and near-shore rocks.
 Gray whales, harbor seals and a multitude of intertidal creatures are also visible much of the year.
 The Yaquina Head Lighthouse has been functioning as an aid to navigation since 1873.
 The site is open year-round during daylight hours.
-Visitation is about 350,000 per year.
+Visitation is over 350,000 per year.

 HOUSING & AMENITIES Type: Trailer/RV Pads Description: 3 RV pads with 30/50 and 110, water and sewer, partial ocean view.
 Worksite about 1/2 mile from RV pads.